 Using sociological studies, Moynihan postulated that as crime became more prevalent for whatever the reason – be it the breakdown of family structure, criminal behavior for money or for its own sake, what was once deviant, what was once unaccepted and societally abnormal as it should be, had become “normalized.”
 So much heinous activity for so long leads to a breaking point where accepted norms are lowered to meet a new reality.

-Moynihan proposed, “the amount of deviant behavior in American society has increased beyond the levels the community can ‘afford to recognize’ and that, accordingly, we have been re-defining deviancy so as to exempt much conduct previously stigmatized, and also quietly raising the ‘normal’ level in categories where behavior is now abnormal by any earlier standard.”
+Moynihan proposed, after a sociological study claiming, “the amount of deviant behavior in American society has increased beyond the levels the community can ‘afford to recognize,’ that accordingly, we have been re-defining deviancy so as to exempt much conduct previously stigmatized, and also quietly raising the ‘normal’ level in categories where behavior is now abnormal by any earlier standard.”

 And so it has become with what should be for all, the “third rail” of political conflation, genocide, specifically the Holocaust.